44Xolo/MultiQuizz2/README.md

 Features
 - Topic cover in quizz is under variety of topics
 - User-friendly interface with intuitive navigation
-- Wide range of quiz categories and topics
+- Limited range of quiz categories and topics
-- Timed and untimed quiz modes
 - Score tracking and performance analytics
-- Randomized questions for fair play
 - Ability to review answers after completion
 - Offline functionality for uninterrupted access